 To determine if NIH will consider your study human subjects research, first review SF 424 Form Instructions.
 The NIH also provides a helpful decision engine to walk you through the steps to inform whether your research may fall under the NIH human subjects designation and if any exemptions from some aspects of the policy may apply.

-Step 2: Determine if your proposed study would fall under the NIH definition of a Clinical Trial
+Step 2: Determine if your proposed study would be an NIH-defined Clinical Trial

 The current NIH definition of a clinical trial is broad and is best addressed in a stepwise fashion.
 Note that researchers that may not consider themselves clinical trialists may be conducting work that would fall under the NIH clinical definition and policies, so it is important to follow the steps below.